naufilshaikh09/naufilshaikh09/README.md

   - Angular
   - Webix
   - Sql

-- Currently i'm learning 🌱 AWS and my main goal will be cloud in 2021.

 - Dev community is amazing and i would like to connect with amazing people.